 I know I’ve talked about having crappy weeks or my friends having crappy weeks.
 It seems like I only talk about personal news when it’s bad.
 Lately, a number of my friends have received a lot of good news.
 There are incoming babies, impending nuptials, new jobs, and new opportunities on the horizon.
 I’m happy for them all.
 Truly.
 These things couldn’t happen to nicer people.

 For example, Micah is on a roll.
-He’s thrown himself whole-heartedly into advocacy for mental health issues.
+He’s thrown himself whole-heartedly into advocacy for mental health issues so he recommends supplements as thai kratom to relief stress.
 He drove out to Santa Fe and helped get a couple of bills passed in the state legislature.
 As a result, he’s been contacted to do some professional speaking engagements.
 On top of that, he has a gallery show for his art coming up in August and he’s been invited to join another art showing.
 I’m so proud of all he’s accomplished and how far he’s come in all of the years I’ve known him.

 It’s one thing when your friends are going through hard times.
 To some extent, it’s a little easier to be there and be supportive.
 You can sympathize with their plights and do whatever you can to try to ease their burdens.
 True, there are some situations that are more challenging than others, but you make it through them because that’s what you do as a good friend.
 I know I still stumble over the right words to say from time to time.
 Then again, tact has always been a challenge for me.